aeraki-mesh/website/content/en/docs/v1.0/tutorials/local-rate-limit.md

 meta-thrift       Active   16m
 ```

-Aeraki's flow restriction rules are designed to be intuitive and flexible, supporting both flow restriction for all inbound requests to a service and fine-grained flow restriction control for requests to a server based on different conditions.
+Aeraki's rate limiting rules are designed to be intuitive and flexible, supporting both flow restriction for all inbound requests to a service and fine-grained flow restriction control for requests to a server based on different conditions.

-## Restrict the flow of all inbound requests to the service
+## Enforce rate limiting on all inbound requests of a service

 The following rule limits all inbound requests to the thrift-sample-server.meta-thrift.svc.cluster.local service to 2 requests / minute.